-In India, We have lot of famous historical place, its really hard to list the Top 10 Famous Historical Places in India.
-After few month research on it we have listed the famous places in India.
-No doubt, apart from this list there is lot of places in India to visit.
+In India, We have a lot of famous historical places, it’s really hard to list the Top 10 Famous Historical Places in India.
+After a few months of research, we have listed the famous places in India.
+No doubt, apart from this list there are a lot of places in India to visit.

 10. Victoria Memorial, Kolkata

 The Victoria Memorial is a glorious marble building located in Kolkata, West Bengal.
 It is a huge monument that has become a museum and popular tourist location.
 It is one of the brilliant architectural gems.

 Established Year: 1921